JonahF127/Huffman-Coding/README.md

-## Getting Started
+## Huffman Coding

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Huffman Coding is a lossless data compression algorithm.
+The algorithm assigns codes to input characters based on the frequency of the character, rather than a fixed for each character.
+The codes assigned to the characters are also prefix codes, meaning that no code for a certain character is a prefix of the code for another character.

-## Folder Structure
+## Features

-The workspace contains two folders by default, where:
+- The project contains two main folders, image_encoding and txt_encoding.

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+- In the image_encoding folder, running the ImageHuffman file and inputting an image will assign and print prefix codes for every different pixel value in the image.
+- Running the Huffman file in the txt_encoding folder and inputting a txt file will assign and print prefix codes for every different character in the file.
+The prefix code string for the entire file will also be printed.